As DNA testing kits become more affordable, the number of unbelievable family history stories surrounding these tests is increasing.

 While there are several ways to uncover more about your roots, we cannot emphasize enough how important photos are to any genealogy project.
 This should be one of the first steps you take before jumping into the complicated root system that is your past.
 Why?
 Because every photo holds another piece of the puzzle.
 If an individual picture is worth 1,000 words, imagine how many stories you can discover through old print photos from your family’s past.

 The process is not an easy one, but it’s worth it.
-We recommend taking the time to find your family’s old print photos, digitize them (ensuring their preservation for future generations) and try to identify the faces and locations in the pictures.
-We’ve had customers uncover incredible stories and insight into their family history while sending us photos to scan.
+We recommend finding your family’s old print photos, digitizing them (ensuring their preservation for future generations), and trying to identify the pictures’ faces and locations.
+We’ve had customers uncover incredible stories and insight.

 Once your photos are digitized, be sure to upload them to sites like Ancestry.com.
 The benefit of sharing your photos on genealogy sites is that it starts to crowdsource information on your family tree.
 You never know what other information or stories someone else might share about your photos.

-If you’re ready to get your next genealogy project off the ground, then send us your print photos to scan and digitize today.
+If you’re ready to get your next genealogy project, send us your print photos to scan and digitize today.

 BONUS: Sign up here for instant discounts and news updates from ScanMyPhotos.com